MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/embed-power-apps.md

 [!include [banner](../includes/banner.md)]

 Finance and Operations supports integration with Microsoft Power Apps, a service for developers and non-technical users to build custom business apps for mobile devices, tablets, and the web without writing code.
-Power Apps developed by you, your organization, or the broader ecosystem can then be embedded in Finance and Operations apps to augment the product's functionality.
-For example, you might build an app from Power Apps to supplement a Finance and Operations app with information retrieved from another system.
+Canvas apps developed by you, your organization, or the broader ecosystem can then be embedded in Finance and Operations apps to augment the product's functionality.
+For example, you might build a canvas app from Power Apps to supplement a Finance and Operations app with information retrieved from another system.

 To learn more about embedding Power Apps, watch the short [How to embed Power Apps](https://www.youtube.com/watch?v=x3qyA1bH-NY) video.

-## Adding an embedded app from Power Apps to a page
+## Adding an embedded canvas app from Power Apps to a page

 ### Overview

-Before embedding an app fro Power Apps into the client, you first need to find or build an app with the desired visuals and/or functionality.
+Before embedding a canvas app from Power Apps into the client, you first need to find or build an app with the desired visuals and/or functionality.
 We will not describe the detailed process for building apps here.
 The [Introduction to Power Apps](https://docs.microsoft.com/powerapps/getting-started) topic is a good starting point if you are new to Power Apps.

-When you are ready to embed a specific app, you can choose between one of two ways of accessing the app on a page, whichever route better fits your scenario.
+When you are ready to embed a specific canvas app, you can choose between one of two ways of accessing the app on a page, whichever route better fits your scenario.
 The first way is through the Power Apps button that has been added to the standard Action Pane.
 Apps added using this mechanism will appear as menu items inside the Power Apps menu button.
 When selected, each of these menu items will open a side pane that contains the embedded app.
 Alternatively, you may choose to embed an app directly on a page as a new tab, FastTab, blade, or as a new section in a workspace.

-When configuring your embedded app, you can select a single field that you want to send as context to the app.
+When configuring your embedded canvas app, you can select a single field that you want to send as context to the app.
 This allows the app to be responsive based on the data that you are currently viewing.

+> [!NOTE]
+> Embedding modeled apps is not currently supported through this mechanism.

 ### Details

-The following instructions show how to embed an app from Power Apps into the web client.
+The following instructions show how to embed a canvas app from Power Apps into the web client.

-1. Go to the page where you would like to embed the app.
+1. Go to the page where you would like to embed the canvas app.
 This will be the same page that contains any data that needs to be passed to the app as as input.
 2. Open the **Add an app from Power Apps** pane:

     - Click **Options**, and then select **Personalize this page**.
 Under the **Insert** menu, choose **Power Apps**.
 Finally, select the region where you would like to add the app.
 If you want to embed the app under the Power Apps menu button, choose the Action Pane.
 If you want to embed the app directly onto the page, choose the appropriate tab, FastTab, blade, or section (if you're on a workspace).